 My hubby raved over his perfectly-grilled Coffee Encrusted New York Strip steak with a hint of sweet bourbon caramel and then topped with bleu cheese.

 Seafood is my favorite food.
-My selection of the daily line-caught market fish—sea bass served with butternut squash, mushrooms, and Brussels sprouts over a bed of mashed potatoes was downright delectable!
+My selection of the daily line-caught market fish—sea bass served with butternut squash, mushrooms, and Brussels sprouts over a bed of mashed potatoes were downright delectable!
 And an ideal choice.

 34255 Pacific Coast Hwy // +1 (949) 429-2222